Rudapithecus: Behavior

+Paleoecology

+Rudabánya deposits were positioned in a shallow valley that opened outward into the Pannonian Lake.
+Flucuations in lake level caused the environment to be heterogenous, ranging from dry land, lake, and swamp conditions.

-Dental microwear indicates that both Rudapithecus and its contemporary Anapithecus were frugivorous at the site of Rudabánya.
-However, Rudapithecus microwear is characterised by higher fractal complexity values, suggesting that it consumed harder fruits than Anapithecus and thus engaged in niche partitioning with the pliopithecid.
+Dental microwear indicates that both Rudapithecus and its contemporary Anapithecus were folivorous at the site of Rudabánya.
+However, Rudapithecus microwear is characterised by higher fractal complexity values, suggesting that it consumed harder fruits than Anapithecus and thus may have engaged in niche partitioning with the pliopithecid.